 Expect to encounter black flies and mosquitos at Joffre Lakes.
 They are the worst from mid-June to mid-July.

 No, there is no cell service at Joffre Lakes.
-In an emergency, you can contact the BC Parks staff at the trailhead (between 7 am and 4 pm only).
+In an emergency, you can contact the BC Parks staff at the trailhead (between 7 am and 4 pm during the summer months).
 Consider bringing a satellite messenger like a Garmin inReach Mini.

 That’s everything you need to know about the Joffre Lake hike.
 Did I miss something?
 Do you have more questions about the Joffre Lakes trail?
 Ask them in the comments – I’m happy to help.